-Australian Marine Parks as proclaimed under the EPBC Act (in 2007 and 2013) are located in Commonwealth waters that start at the outer edge of state and territory waters, generally 3 nm (approximately 5.5 km) from the shore, and extend to the outer boundary of Australia's EEZ, 200 nautical miles (approximately 370 km) from the shore (DNP, 2018).
+Australian Marine Parks as proclaimed under the EPBC Act (in 2007 and 2013) are located in Commonwealth waters that start at the outer edge of state and territory waters, generally 3 nm (approximately 5.5 km) from the shore, and extend to the outer boundary of Australia's EEZ, 200 nautical miles (approximately 370 km) from the shore (DNP, 2018b).

 The AMP Network includes six marine regions being the Coral Sea, South-west, Temperate East, South-east, North and Northwest.
 The marine park networks applicable to the activity area and spill EMBA are the Northwest Marine Parks Network aligned with the NWMR; and North Parks Marine Network aligned to the NMR.
-Management plans have been developed and approved for each of these regions including zoning and related rules for managing activities in the marine park to ensure protection of marine habitats and species:
+Management plans have been developed and approved for each of these regions including zoning and related rules for managing activities in the marine park to ensure protection of marine habitats and species, while enabling use.
+A definition of zones in the AMP is provided in Table 5.11.